Stock market today: Netflix and tech stocks climb, but Wall Street ends with indexes mixed

 The report did include some negative signals, such as delays in deliveries of supplies because of bad weather, "but for now the survey send a clear and welcome message of resilient economic growth and sharply waning inflation,” said Chris Williamson, chief business economist at S&P Global Market Intelligence.

 Treasury yields in the bond market erased earlier losses following the report.
-The yield on the 10-year Treasury rose to 4.18% from 4.14% late Tuesday.
-The two-year Treasury yield, which moves more on expectations for the Fed, slipped to 4.36% from 4.38%.
+The yield on the 10-year Treasury rose to 4.17% from 4.14% late Tuesday.
+The two-year Treasury yield, which moves more on expectations for the Fed, held at 4.38% after dropping as low as 4.26% shortly before the report.

 Economic reports coming later in the week could further sway expectations for rate cuts this year.
 On Thursday, the government will give its first estimate for how quickly the economy grew during the end of 2023.
 A day later, it will give the latest monthly update on the measure of inflation that the Federal Reserve prefers to use.

-Until then, earnings reports from companies are causing some of the biggest moves in the market.
+Until then, earnings reports from companies may cause some of the biggest moves in the market.

+Textron jumped 7.8% after the conglomerate behind Bell helicopters and Cessna jets reported profit for the latest quarter that was stronger than analysts expected.

-Elevance Health climbed 1.1% after it reported profit and revenue for the latest quarter that squeaked past analysts’ expectations.
-Kimberly-Clark fell 4.9% after the maker of Huggies and Kleenex reported weaker profit and revenue than expected.
-DuPont tumbled 13.1% after it gave forecasts for upcoming revenue and profit that fell well short of analysts’ estimates.
+On the losing end was Kimberly-Clark, which fell 5.5% after the maker of Huggies and Kleenex reported weaker profit and revenue than expected.
+DuPont tumbled 14% after it gave forecasts for upcoming revenue and profit that fell short of analysts’ estimates.
 It said it’s continuing to see weak demand form China, among other challenges.

 China's stock market has been one of the world's worst recently on worries about its economy, which has raised pressure on Chinese authorities to make moves to stimulate the economy.
 Stocks climbed 1.8% in Shanghai following China's move to free up cash held by banks.
 They're still down 5.2% for the year so far.